 3

 The hardest part isn't building it.
-It's getting your team to consult the system first, before going to you.
-The course teaches the habits to help make it stick.
+It's getting your team to consult the system first, before asking you.
+The training teaches the habits that shift your team from “ask you first” to “check the system first,” so they have what they need without you being the help desk.

 What's Included

 • CNS Build Guide PDF.
-Step-by-step walkthrough to follow alongside the videos
+Step-by-step walkthrough to follow alongside the videos$27

 • AI Prompts.
-SOP Builder (voice memo method), Troubleshooting Guide Builder, Change Log Entry Builder
+SOP Builder (voice memo method), Troubleshooting Guide Builder, Change Log Entry Builder$37

 FAQ